raylene-gsa/technology-modernization-fund/_pages/get-help.md

 layout: page
 title: Get Help Preparing Your Submission
 permalink: /get-help/
-description: ""
-deck: ''
+description: "Get help preparing your submission to the TMF."

 ---

-[GSA’s TMF Program Management Office](mailto:tmf@gsa.gov) (PMO) is here to support your team through the entire TMF application and review process.
+GSA’s [TMF Program Management Office](mailto:tmf@gsa.gov) (PMO) is here to support your team through the entire TMF application and review process.
 Our goal is to help smoothly transition project proposals from phase to phase and provide assistance wherever necessary.
 Our team works with agencies to build strong business cases from both a modernization and financial standpoint.

 We’re a full-service office, made up of financial, technical, and acquisition strategy experts, available to assist your team at any point: